kvashchuka/second-order-opm-tests/README.md

 }
 ```

+## Acknowledgments
+Many thanks goes to Alexey (GitHub handle: @alex11818) for refining the original Norne field model and generously providing us with the `refined_norne` model that you can find in this repository.

+##
 Thank you for visiting this repository.
-We hope you find it useful.
+I hope you find it useful.